dmontaner/install_and_config_linux/cardano.md

     cd plutus-playground-client  # yes; this is the client here.
 This is confusing! plutus-playground-server

+This seems to work the same...

+    cd plutus-playground-server  # server her is the difference with the lines above plutus-playground-server

 In a __second__ terminal we start the the plutus  __client__ web site: